 The Green Crab spider, another species in the genus, is also known for the more oblong shape of the abdomen.
 It is fairly common east of the Rocky Mountains.

 Picture two, the Whitebanded Crab Spider (Misumenoides formosipes) highlights the fact that color name does not always apply.
 The eye pattern from a front and top view shows six eyes.

-Mecaphesa or Misumenops, also called the Hairy Crab Spider often have a white or yellow body.
+Mecaphesa go by the common name Hairy Crab Spiders.
+While over two dozen species have been documented in North America, the majority of species live in warmer climates.
 They somewhat resemble the white banded crab spiders, however their bodies are hairy.
 From a front and top picture of the spider, six eyes appear.